 Back in 2017, Adobe did something that rocked the creative world – it introduced a subscription model.

 Some photographers (mostly pros), begrudgingly accepted the change and carried on about their work.

 The vast majority of others who don’t want to pay each month for a piece of software, started to look elsewhere.

-You could possibly buy standalone Lightroom 6 from here, but any camera released in 2018 onward isn’t supported, and you won’t have any of the latest feature updates – in short, I don’t recommend it.
+You could possibly buy standalone Lightroom 6 from here, but any camera released in 2018 onward isn’t supported, you won’t have any of the latest feature updates, and you don’t get all the advantages of Lightroom CC Mobile – in short, I don’t recommend it.

 So if you’re looking for a different option to Lightroom to edit, organise and share your precious photos, read on to discover my recommendations.